Contest Info

 individual modules or group of modules that form a scene.
 This is separate

-purchased, that it is not just “an engine with the handrails and couplers” added, or the glued together Walthers kit fresh out of the box.
+We ask that pieces for judging are not “off the shelf”.
 Detail parts or even just repainting can add a lot to a model.
 For individual modules, you must pre-register you module as with the other categories.

 [Layout best-of-show judging will be conducted by the general public during the